 How today’s technologies from artificial intelligence to virtual reality are changing the way art is made.

-At “New Order,” a newly opened exhibition at the Museum of Modern Art, art and technology are having a major love-in.
+At the Museum of Modern Art exhibition “New Order,” art and technology are having a major love-in.
 The show surveys how the time-honored bond between the two fields has evolved in the new millennium, arraying works that explore and expand the creative possibilities of today’s technologies.
 There’s a self-playing video game by Ian Cheng, a digital simulation of Jeff Koons’ Rabbit by Mark Leckey, and Tauba Auerbach’s series of 116 3D-printed geometric objects.
 In these and more, the digital has been made physical; TIFF and AVI files are given tangible form.
 They are machine-generated realities.

 Of course, it’s not as if art and technology are siloed disciplines.
 For generations, they have been in collaboration and confrontation, pushing and upending the other’s boundaries.
 “The two are totally embedded and intertwined,” says Michelle Kuo, the exhibition’s organizer and the Marlene Hess Curator of Painting and Sculpture.
 “Technology is material and formal in a way that we can’t forget.
 It’s only by really paying attention to these forms and realities of technology and its effects that we can begin to understand how to change it.”